2018 YLC Camp dates: July 19 to August 16, 2018

-The NAD Youth Leadership Camp (YLC) is an intensive four-week summer camp program for deaf and hard of hearing high school students.
+The NAD Youth Leadership Camp (YLC) is an intensive educational four-week summer camp program for deaf and hard of hearing high school students.
 The camp provides leaders the ability to develop their scholarship, leadership, and citizenship (SLC) qualities in nature environment.
 Leaders experience self-discovery, learn about self-identity, confidence, and self-esteem and understand many things about themselves.
 NAD YLC is also an extension of the activities and training offered by the Jr. NAD.

 The camp selects 32 male and 32 female leaders from all over the United States and internationally.
 The leaders receive donations to cover their application and tuition fees and travel expenses.
 Community members, including NAD YLC alumni, builders, and guest presenters, are actively involved in this program.
 Each of them makes a lasting impact on the program.

 The YLC program is designed to provide deaf high school students with the training and educational opportunities necessary to transition to opportunities in higher education, meaningful employment, and leadership development.
 Interactive activities offer leaders the opportunity to understand the emphasis on ‘learning by doing,’ adopting the old Chinese proverb: “Tell me, and I’ll forget.
 Show me, and I’ll remember.
 Involve me, and I’ll learn.”
 This dynamic camp program builds character and promotes a lifetime of healthy activities and relationships with others.